-I lead SedResQ, a Manchester-based group with close links to colleagues at Imperial College and University of Leeds.
-The group currently has nine Manchester-based PhD students.
-We work on a range of topics broadly revolving around the transport of sediments from terrestrial environments to the coast and their transfer into deep-marine basins; a central theme is the linkage of gravity-driven sedimentological processes to the deposition of deep-marine sediments and their preservation in the stratigraphic record.
+I lead SedResQ - we work on a range of topics broadly revolving around the transport of sediments from terrestrial environments to the coast and their transfer into deep-marine basins; a central theme is the linkage of gravity-driven sedimentological processes to the deposition of natural and anthropogenic sediments and their preservation in the stratigraphic record.

 Current research includes:

-SCaMPi: Exploring the distribution of microplastic particles on the seafloor as part of the SCaMPi (Seafloor Currents and Microplastics Investigation) project in collaboration with the National Oceanography Centre.
+SCaMPi: Exploring the distribution of microplastic particles on the seafloor as part of the SCaMPi (Seafloor Currents and Microplastics Investigation) project in collaboration with the National Oceanography Centre and Durham University.

 LOBE: Investigating deep-marine lobes and sediment gravity flow processes using various outcrops around the world, in collaboration with Imperial College and University of Leeds.